dirkjan/portfolio/collections/_posts/2025-03-26-gamification.md

 [Read the full case study](/blog/2025-03-26-mdl-action-planner/)

-# SOS jaguar: school project action for wwf
+# SOS jaguar: school project action for WWF

 From 2000 to 2012, I co-owned a web design and game development agency called Laika that created educational content.
 When WWF organized a campaign around the jaguar, it asked Laika to create a website where children could make their own jaguar page, a kind of blog.
 We created a drag-and-drop editor that was far ahead of its time.